mririgoyen/irigoyen.dev/posts/2021-04-07-converting-react-class-component-lifecycle-methods-to-hooks.md

 }, [ user ]);
 ```

 You may also completely omit the dependency array.
 Omitting the dependency array completely will make your code inside the `useEffect` run on _every single change_ to the component.
 This could have potentially negative effects, especially around rerenders and performance.
-In nearly every case, you should provide only the dependencies to watch.
+In nearly every case, you should provide an empty array or an array with the dependencies to watch.

 ```js
 useEffect(() => {